Lofoten Nordland, Norway Travel Guide

 Generally better value and more availability.

-Lofoten offers suitable alternatives to suit any budget and travel style.
-Here are some recommendations, with availability and pricing according to the time of year.
+Lofoten offers suitable options to suit any budget and travel style.
+Here are some recommendations, with availability and pricing based on the season.

 Hostels, Campgrounds, Basic Rorbuer.